kanake10/android-task/README.md

 - [**MockK**](https://mockk.io/) – Kotlin-specific mocking library for unit tests.
 - [**MockWebServer**](https://github.com/square/okhttp/tree/master/mockwebserver) – Web server for testing Retrofit and OkHttp clients.

+## 🧪 Testing Approach

+This project uses a layered and modular testing strategy to ensure reliability, correctness and maintainability across the app’s architecture.
+Here’s how different components are tested:

+- **ViewModels**
+  Tested in isolation using **fake repositories** and **JUnit** for assertions.
+This ensures business logic and state management behave as expected.

+- **Repositories**
+  **MockK** is used to mock dependencies and test repository logic independently of data sources.

+- **DAO Layer**
+  **Robolectric** enables running Room database tests directly on the JVM, ensuring fast and reliable database testing without the need for an emulator or device.

+- **API Layer**
+  **MockWebServer** simulates API responses, allowing for testing Retrofit service interfaces and network behavior without hitting the real API.

+- **UI Components (Jetpack Compose)**
+  UI elements such as the **Search Bar**, **Top App Bar**, and **Task List Item** are tested using `ComposeTestRule` to validate their behavior, state changes and interaction flows.

 ## 📷 App's Preview